Due to hurricane Ian our corporate office is closed so customer service is limited. We appreciate your patience.

 What are natural remedies for hypothyroidism?

-On top of the six ways to improve thyroid function discussed above, you can consider other natural hypothyroidism remedies, such as adopting a gluten diet.
+Aside from the abovementioned ways to increase thyroid function, another natural hypothyroidism remedy is adopting a gluten-free diet.
 By limiting gluten from your diet, you could keep intestinal absorption at its optimal level, allowing the iodine to reach the thyroid gland without issues.

 Even if it’s decaf, coffee blocks the absorption of levothyroxine, a medication used to treat hypothyroidism.
 Instead of getting processed in the bloodstream, it simply passes through the digestive system and is flushed out of the body.